 - i.
 Establish flexible curriculum delivery pathways to enhance access, retention and transition; - ii.
-Establish a competency based curriculum for all levels of Education. - iii.
-Establish new pedagogical approaches to implement a competency based curriculum; - iv.
-Institutionalize formative assessment at all levels of basic education; - v.
-Mobilize resources for curriculum development and implementation; - vi.
+Establish a competency- based curriculum for all levels of Education and training. - iii.
+Establish new pedagogical and andragogical approaches to implement a competency- based curriculum; - iv.
+Institutionalise formative assessment at all levels of education and training; - v.
+Mobilise resources for curriculum development and implementation; - vi.
 Strengthen curriculum governance and management; - vii.
-Enhance and strengthen STEM in curriculum; - viii.
-Enhance Public-Private Partnerships in curriculum development and delivery; - ix.
+Enhance and strengthen Science Technology and Mathematics (STEM) in the curriculum; - viii.
+Enhance Public-Private Partnership in curriculum development and delivery; - ix.
 Establish mechanisms for enhancing access to curriculum delivery materials; - x.
 Develop and implement curriculum friendly to SNE and vulnerable learners; - xi.
-Harmonize national curriculum with regional and international standards; and - xii.
+Harmonise national curriculum with regional and international standards and; - xii.
 Provide for county-specific curriculum content.

+CHAPTER TWO

-CHAPTER TWO: ACCESS TO QUALITY AND RELEVANT EDUCATION AND TRAINING
+ACCESS TO QUALITY AND RELEVANT EDUCATION AND TRAINING